 Honors in Peace & Justice Studies

 In order to be able to participate in the honors program, students must have a 3.5 GPA in courses above the 100-level that are listed on their major declaration form.
 If the GPA falls between 3.0 and 3.5, the program may petition CCAP on the student’s behalf, if it supports the student’s honors work.
-In addition, students must have completed PEAC 104, PEAC 204, and PEAC 259 before the project commences.
+In addition, students must have completed PEAC 104, PEAC 204 and at least two PEAC courses at the 200 level or above before the project commences.
 Students interested in pursuing honors should discuss their plans with one or more potential advisors and one of the directors of the Peace and Justice Studies program during the semester prior to the start of the project.

-Students pursuing departmental honors enroll in a full year sequence (PEAC 360/370) in which they write a senior thesis.
+Students pursuing departmental honors under Program I enroll in a full year sequence (PEAC 360/370) in which they write a senior thesis.
+Engaging in the completion of an honors thesis in Peace & Justice Studies enables students to examine a number of questions that they co-discover working closely with their advisor(s) during the course of an entire academic year.
 The thesis offers the opportunity to refine the analytical skills developed as a Peace & Justice Studies major and apply them to an original set of questions, making a significant contribution to the field.
-Peace & Justice students seeking to undertake a thesis will work closely with a Peace & Justice faculty member throughout their thesis process.
+Peace & Justice Studies students seeking to undertake a thesis will work closely with a Peace & Justice Studies faculty member throughout their thesis process.
 Thesis work is supervised by one or two faculty advisors (see below for specific criteria).

 The following schedule is a guide to the thesis process